ryankurte/go-businessnz/README.md

   - [ ] ...

 At the moment these are artisanal and hand crafted... it might be worth investigating swagger generation for the rest of them.
+If you need support for another endpoint, please feel free to raise a PR!